-- 900 DOG CARE Judging will be on condition of coat, teeth, weight, eyes, feet, and ears.
-Any 4-H'er with a dog of any age is eligible for this class.
-(No obedience training is necessary). - 901 COSTUME CLASS Any 4-H member enrolled in Dog Care or Dog Obedience, with a dog of any age is eligible for this class.
+- 901 COSTUME CLASS Any 4-H member enrolled in Dog Care or Dog Obedience, with a dog of any age is eligible for this class.
 Both 4-H member and dog are to be dressed in a costume of the same theme.
 Judging will be on originality and theme.
-Non-premium class. - 902 FUN CLASS Have your dog perform ONE trick for the judge.
-Non-premium class.
+Non-premium class. - 902 FUN CLASS The 4-H member and their dog must show-off one fun dog trick.
+Judging will be done on creativity, dog's focus, and trick difficulty.
+Non-premium class